Alan-Foster/Bubblewrap-App/README.md

 ## Changelog

+* 0.0.8 - Resolved overflow problem where "Pop!" was showing as "Po..."
 * 0.0.7 - Added bubble reset button.
 Unnescessary code cleanup.
 Finished the bagel.
 * 0.0.6 - Final color adjustments, it actually looks like bubblewrap!
 Moved addMenuItem to seperate file.
 Ate half a bagel.
 * 0.0.5 - Background is now transparent.
 Added background to instructions.